pfdubois/BridgeBidding/source/Doubles.rst

 .. rubric::
    Are You Cheap?

 How do I say this?
 Are you cheap?
-Do you clip coupons and look for bargins?
+Do you clip coupons and look for bargains?
 Did your mother make getting a good deal the goal of your life?

 If so, you may be subject to Cheapness in Bridge.
 Besides constantly complaining about